iSEE-Laboratory/DiffUIR/README.md

 Thanks to Jiawei Liu for opening source of his excellent works RDDM.
 Our work is inspired by these works and part of codes are migrated from [RDDM](https://github.com/nachifur/RDDM).

-# Acknowledgements
+# Contact

-Please contact Dian Zheng if there is any question (1423606603@qq.com or zhengd35@mail2.sysu.edu.cn).
+Please contact Dian Zheng if there are any questions (1423606603@qq.com or zhengd35@mail2.sysu.edu.cn).